cpheidelberg/Optimizing-MINDWALC-Node-Classification-to-Extract-Interpretable-Decision-Trees-from-KGs/README.md

 2. Next, run the script [./graph_processing/ProstateToyGraph/extend_graph.py](./graph_processing/ProstateToyGraph/extend_graph.py) to extend the graph with the prostate cancer related nodes and edges.
 It will also mark some nodes with label `ProstateCenterNode`. \
 Attention: The execution-terminal will ask you several question about how to handle certain conflicts.
 To create the exact same dataset as in our paper, always type '`n`' for '`Is it similar?`' questions and '`y`' for '`Do you want to add A) to the graph ...`' questions.
 3. Next. run the script [./graph_processing/centernode_based_subgraph_generation.py](./graph_processing/centernode_based_subgraph_generation.py) to extract a smaller part of the whole snomed graph that is centered around the prostate cancer related nodes of type `ProstateCenterNode`. \
-This way smaller graph will be easier to handle, explore and process.
-Also here, the execution-terminal will sometimes stop to give you some instructions (copy paste some files, launch new neo4j db) and wait for your input.
+This way smaller graph will be easier to handle, explore and process. \
+The execution-terminal will sometimes stop to give you some instructions (copy paste some files, launch new neo4j db) and wait for your input.
 4. Finally, run the script [./graph_processing/ProstateToyGraph/add_instances_to_graph.py](./graph_processing/ProstateToyGraph/add_instances_to_graph.py) to randomly add synthetic labeled case-instance-nodes to the graph.

 ### GottaGraphEmAll Pokemon Graph
-... coming soon...
+Unfortunately, we cannot provide this Pokemon graph publicly, due to unclarified licensing issues.
+The dataset has originally been created by Mr. Joe Depeau, Senior Pre-Sales Consultant of Neo4j, who once presented it in this [Neo4j Blog post](https://neo4j.com/blog/pokegraph-gotta-graph-em-all/). \
+He kindly provided us with the dataset for our research, but it is still not clear if we are allowed to share it.

 ### TreeOfLife Pokemon Graph
-... coming soon...
+See  `./data/TreeOfLife/TreeOfLife.1.1.dump` **TODO: Export the dump file!!!**

 ### Combined Pokemon graph
-... coming soon...
+Since this database is based on the GottaGraphEmAll Pokemon Graph, we cannot provide it publicly.

 ## Usage